 They also can do that in small ways across their Instagram.
 They show a lot of people smiling inside of their restaurants.
 So just showing happiness.
 It’s not as complicated as it might sound.
 You’re just basically making your actions and your visuals match up with your values and mission.

 It allows you to just tell all your stories through that lens in a really specific way.
 So those are some kind of the ways that we can get customers to relate to us and just start having an emotional investment.
 We want them to feel something deeper than, “Oh, that’s a person that sells a product or a service.”
-We need to make that connection.
+We need to make that emotional connection with customers.

 The crucial part to this formula is trust because no one is going to buy from anyone that they don’t trust.
 Right.
 You don’t say, “That guy looks super shady, but I still bought his stuff.”